velikodniy/hmrc-rates/DESIGN.md

 use rust_decimal_macros::dec;

 fn main() -> Result<(), ConversionError> {
-    // Create a converter by parsing the embedded data. let converter = HMRCMonthlyRatesConverter::new()?;
+    // Create a new converter with the default rates. let converter = HMRCMonthlyRatesConverter::with_default_rates()?;

     let trade_date = NaiveDate::from_ymd_opt(2025, 8, 15).unwrap();
     let amount = dec!(100.00);